aws-samples/amazon-managed-service-for-apache-flink-examples/infrastructure/AutoScaling/README.md

 ### Supported metrics

 When you generate the CFN template you specify
-1. metric type (see below)
+1. Metric type (see below)
-2. metric name
+2. Metric name
-3. statistics (Maximum, Average etc)
+3. Statistic (Maximum, Average etc)

-The metric type determines the Namespace and Dimensions used by the metric.
+The metric type determines the Namespace and Dimensions of the CloudWatch metric to use for autoscaling.

-> In this autoscaler the name *KinesisAnalytics* refers to metrics exposed by Amazon Managed Service for Apache Flink.
+> The name *KinesisAnalytics* refers to metrics exposed by Amazon Managed Service for Apache Flink.
 This is due to the CloudWatch Namespace that is called `AWS/KinesisAnalytics` for legacy reasons.

 | Metric Type  | Supported Metrics                                                                                                                                                                              | Namespace              | Dimensions                                |